 Jinghong (景洪)

 When organizing a trip to Xishuangbanna, you must remember that no city exists with this name.
-The capital of the prefecture is Jinghong (景洪市), and it is where the airport is located and from where all the buses to the most remote villages and to Laos depart.
+The capital of the prefecture is Jinghong (景洪市), where the airport is located and from which all the buses to the most remote villages and to Laos depart.
 It is also the arrival point for some cruises on the Mekong River.

-Jinghong is one of the few Chinese cities that don’t seem Chinese: the vegetation is tropical, and in the middle of the city, there are long roads with palm trees and buildings built with Buddhist architecture.
+Jinghong is one of the few Chinese cities that doesn’t seem Chinese.
+The vegetation is tropical, and in the middle of the city, there are long roads with palm trees and buildings built with Buddhist architecture.
 However, it’s not a city with much to offer regarding tourism.
-It’s instead used as a starting point for exploring the surrounding areas.
-Two or three nights should be enough.
+Instead, it is a starting point for exploring the surrounding areas.
+Two nights should be enough.

 Here are some of the things to see in Jinghong.